 At Evoke Living Homes, we have built hundreds of modular homes throughout Western Australia, so we have put together our own guide to help explain what needs to be done when it comes to earthworks and site preparations for your new modular home.

 Based on your location, Evoke Living Homes can also complete your site preparation for you – including soil classification, site inspection and your site survey or re-peg - so you know you will have reliable advice from your trusted builder.

-For this aspect, you will need a geotechnical engineer to analyze the soil at your property.
-After analyzing a sample of the ground, a specialist will be able to tell you what kind of foundation you need for the house (slab or stump), the suggested depth of foundation as well as outlining potential issues that you might encounter in coming years such as underground waters.
+For this aspect, you will need a geotechnical engineer to analyse the soil at your property.
+After analysing a sample of the ground, a specialist will be able to tell you what kind of foundation you need for the house (slab or stump), the suggested depth of foundation as well as outline potential issues that you might encounter in the coming years such as underground waters.